-- Membership shall continue as long as the above conditions are met and Membership is not specifically withdrawn.
+- Membership shall continue as long as the above conditions are met, and Membership is not specifically withdrawn.

-- At their request and at the discretion of the Secretary, individual members may receive their meeting notification and minutes in electronic form.
+- At their request and at the discretion of the Secretary, individual Members may receive their meeting notification and Minutes in electronic form.

-XIII.
+Article XIII.
 Parliamentary Authority

 The parliamentary authority used for OSFCI meetings shall be Robert’s Rules of Order, Newly Revised, except as otherwise stated in these Bylaws.